geneontology/geneontology.github.io/_docs/download-ontology.md

 ## Snapshot Editions

 As of April 2019, the standard PURLs for GO will resolve to the monthly (release) version.
+We *strongly* recommend using the latest official release instead of snapshot.
 If you have need to access the snapshot (daily) version, use `/snapshot/` in the URL.
 For example:

  * http://purl.obolibrary.org/obo/go/snapshot/go.obo
  * http://purl.obolibrary.org/obo/go/snapshot/go.owl